Rob Ryan: Washington Redskins

 On January 30, 2019, Ryan was hired by the Washington Redskins as their inside linebackers coach.
 On January 5, 2020, the team announced that incoming head coach Ron Rivera had replaced Ryan with Steve Russ.

 Baltimore Ravens

 On January 22, 2021, Ryan was hired by the Baltimore Ravens as their inside linebackers coach under defensive coordinator Don Martindale and head coach John Harbaugh.
 On February 3, 2022, after only one season, Ryan and the Ravens parted ways.

 Las Vegas Raiders

 On February 12, 2022, Ryan was hired by the Raiders for a second time, this time as a senior defensive assistant under new defensive coordinator Patrick Graham and under new head coach Josh McDaniels.
 Ryan and McDaniels previously served as assistant coaches for the New England Patriots under head coach Bill Belichick from 2001 to 2003.
+The team's defense ranked 26th in 2022, 9th in 2023, and 26th in 2024.

+After three years, Ryan left the Raiders to join USC.

+USC

+On January 21, 2025, Ryan was hired by USC as the team's assistant head coach for defense/linebackers for the 2025 season.

 Broadcasting

 In September 2017, Ryan was hired by Fox Sports to host a radio show with Mark Willard.
 In 2018, Ryan became a weekly analyst of Sky Sports' NFL coverage in the UK and Ireland.